koiti-yano/vars2/README.md

 devtools::install_github("koiti-yano/vars2")
 ```

+# New Features of vars2
++ Plot impulse response with ggplot2 (See the figure below)
++ Tibble
 ![Screenshot of ](tools/figure/plot_irf_with_vars2.png)

 Koiti's note (2024-04-09): After reaching out with the intention to fork ‘vars’, I received a generous and kind response from Dr. Bernhard Pfaff.
 I would like to express my gratitude for his significant contributions to the creation of many R packages, including ‘vars’, and I hereby record my appreciation for his great work.